tahoe-lafs/magic-folder/docs/invites.rst

 Once Desktop receives Laptop's reply message Desktop adds Laptop to the Collective.

 Desktop writes a new entry into the "Collective" pointing to Laptop's provided Personal read-capability.
-When Laptop is a read-only particpapnt an empty immutable directory is added instead.
+In case Laptop is a read-only particpapnt an empty immutable directory is added instead.
 In this case, ``laptop -> <Laptop's Personal readcap>``.

 Desktop sends a final acknowledgement message to Laptop::